particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 via the [`spark/device/diagnostics/update`](/reference/api/#device-vitals-event)
 system event.
 The device vitals event will include a data payload of the most recent readings the device collected.

+Each vital will be analyzed and marked as either _healthy_ or _warning_ depending on what values are returned by the device.
+Learn more about diagnostic analysis in the section on [test results](#test-results).

 You can also refresh a device vitals on-demand.
 Read on to learn how.